geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 <img src="../fig/03_collection.png" border = "10" width="50%" height="50%">
 <br><br>

-### Mapping functions: mask clouds, calculate new band
+### Mapping functions
 As you can see by browsing the `Docs` tab in the upper left panel of the code editor, there are GEE functions specific to both the `Image` and `ImageCollection` data types.
 There are a lot, including mathematical and boolean operators, convolutions and focal statistics, and spectral transformations and analyses of spatial texture.
 Browse the list, or read about general operations available in the [GEE Developer's Guide "Image Overview"" section](https://developers.google.com/earth-engine/image_overview).

-Often, we want to use a function specific to images on all images in an image collection.
+Often, we want to use a function over each image in an image collection.
 To do so, we need to essentially "loop" through each image in the image collection.
-In GEE, "loops" are accomplished with the .map() function. **Avoid actual loops at all costs.** Using imageCollection.map() sends the operation to Google's servers for distributed runs.
-Loops implemented in typical JavaScript fashion bring the operation into the browser, and won't work well, if at all.
+In GEE, "loops" are accomplished with the .map() function.

+**Avoid actual loops at all costs.** Using a for loop brings the operation into the browser (bad).
+Using imageCollection.map() sends the operation to Google's servers for distributed runs (good).
+Loops implemented in typical for loop fashion bring the operation into the browser, and won't work well, if at all.

 More information about mapping functions over image collections can be found [here in the Developer's Guide](https://developers.google.com/earth-engine/ic_mapping).

 The .map() concept applies to `featureCollections` as well - to apply a function to each feature in a collection, we map that function across the featureCollection with featureCollection.map().
 See ["Mapping over a Feature Collection"](https://developers.google.com/earth-engine/feature_collection_mapping) in the Developer's Guide.

-#### Mask clouds over an image collection
+### Masking clouds
 Here, we'll make use of the `pixel_qa` cloud band provided with the SR products to mask pixels with clouds, cloud shadows, and snow.
 We will mask pixels in the image based on the value of pixel_qa.

 We explicitly define a new function called "maskClouds" and apply it to each image in the imageCollection by using `imageCollection.map()`.
 Functions need to explicitly **return** the final output.